unicode-org/cldr-staging/README.md

 ![maven](https://github.com/unicode-org/cldr-staging/workflows/maven/badge.svg)

-It also contains charts, [the HTML website summarizing the CLDR data](https://www.unicode.org/cldr/charts/latest).
+The main branch doesn't contain any charts, they are on the `charts/49` etc. branches.
+[See this link for charts](https://www.unicode.org/cldr/charts/latest).
 Read more about what the charts are in [the unicode documentation](https://cldr.unicode.org/index/charts)

 ## What is production data, where does it come from, why does this repo exist?